minetest-mods/irc/README.md

 	least 2.0 but can be higher.
 After four messages this much time must pass between folowing messages.

-  * `irc.nick` (string, default "MT-FFFFFF")
+  * `irc.nick` (string)
-	Nickname used as "proxy" for the in-game chat.
-	'F' stands for a random base-16 number.
+	Nickname the server uses when it connects to IRC.

-  * `irc.password` (string, default "")
+  * `irc.password` (string, default nil)
 	Password to use when connecting to the server.

   * `irc.NSPass` (string, default nil)
 	NickServ password.
-Don't use this if you use SASL authentication.
+Don't set this if you use SASL authentication.

   * `irc.sasl.pass` (string, default nil)
 	SASL password, same as nickserv password.